torvalds/linux/Documentation/admin-guide/sysctl/index.rst

 the source...'

-Well, this documentation is written because some people either don't know they need to tweak something, or because they don't have the time or knowledge to read the source code.
+Well, this documentation is written because some people either don't kanalw they need to tweak something, or because they don't have the time or kanalwledge to read the source code.

-Furthermore, the programmers who built sysctl have built it to be actually used, not just for the fun of programming it :-)
+Furthermore, the programmers who built sysctl have built it to be actually used, analt just for the fun of programming it :-)

 ------------------------------------------------------------------------------